 Editor: Byron Alexander Campbell

 What do you publish?
 Any sort of writing on or around tabletop games, by which I mean board games, card games, tabletop RPGs, gamebooks, Choose Your Own Adventure, etc.; or indie video games, to include most mobile games, “retro” games, text-based games, or anything from a small team.
 Notable series include Session Report, my series that explores the intersection of tabletop game design and narrative; Playing Detective, Chris Holly’s (unfortunately DOA) series that explores detective fiction in tabletop and old-school PC games; and Dungeons Mastered, Tyler Crumrine’s series on tabletop roleplaying games and supplements.
 This year, I wrote a novella inspired by a single play through the card game Arkham Noir.
 I also publish reviews, articles from designers and publishers, and essays about the art of Magic: The Gathering.

-How to send a submission: Email firstname.lastname@example.org with the information for your opportunity formatted as it would be on the Where to Submit post, including a link.
+How to send a submission: Email firstname.lastname@example.org with the information for your opportunity formatted as it would be on the Where to Submit list, including a link.
 Please email at least a week before the publication date of the list you want your venue featured on.
 For more information about the Where to Submit list, check out our recent post, “A Few Notes on Where to Submit,” which explains the process of crafting the list, contains specific information about how we envision the list functioning, and addresses some frequent questions we’ve been receiving.

 Additional Opportunities from our Calls for Submissions Page: